-In this sense, Weems's Constructing History, a work created in the same year United States President Barack Obama was elected into office, begins to articulate and underscore different issues to the ones it touched on when as being, as [writer] Amiri Baraka be visible in the frame.
+In this sense, Weems's Constructing History, a work created in the same year United States President Barack Obama was elected into office, begins to articulate and underscore different issues to the ones it touched on when created.

 In a public talk, Weems alludes to the fact that when she created the photographic series (characterised by the constructed nature of the black-and-white images that mimic historical events and foreground the presence of women), she was partly emphasising all that had happened to make the moment of Obama a reality.